mfbonfigli/go_cesium_tiler/README.md

 ## Changelog
+##### Version 2.0.1
+* Resolved a bug that prevented the correct functioning of the join flag when processing multiple LAS files from a folder.

 ##### Version 2.0.0
 * Most of the code has been rewritten from the ground up, achieving much faster tiling with lower memory usage
 * Uses Proj v9.5.0: all projections supported by the Proj library are automatically supported by gocesiumtiler.